How website’s countdown timer works: Can you bypass it?

 setInterval(updateTimer, 1000);

-• Populates the HTML structure with the resulting values.
+• Fills the HTML setup with the countdown numbers.

 Why websites use countdown timers